kristian94/simple-db/README.md

 ### Usage

-Pull the repository and run "npm i" if needed
+Clone the repository and run "npm install" if needed

 #### Commands (run in a terminal from the root of the project)